wp-plugins/ultimate-under-construction/readme.txt

 = 1.2 =
 * Plugin tested and working with Wordpress 3.9
 * Updated images
+= 1.3 =
+* Javascript issue that was conflicting with other plugins/themes has been fixed.

 == Upgrade Notice ==
 Making sure every feature works in Wordpress 3.9 and tidying up a few images where needed

 == Frequently Asked Questions ==

-Q. What is the HTML for the Countdown
-A. The HTML for the Flipclock Countdown is below -
-	<div class="cddiv"><div class="clock" style="margin:2em;"></div></div>
-and the HTML for the text based countdown is as follows -
-	<h3><script src="http://www.morrowmedia.co.uk/scripts/countdown.js" language="JavaScript" type="text/JavaScript"></script></h3>
+Q. When you plugin is active it kills my Theme Options page.
+A. This was due to an oversight in the UUC-Script.js file.
+This has been fixed and updating to the most recent version of my plugin should fix the issue.

-If you have any questions please feel free to contact me via www.morrowmedia.co.uk
+If you have any other questions please feel free to contact me via www.morrowmedia.co.uk